dirandad/lightcamera-openipc/L620/README.md

 ```

 Check the output of majestic and find the line `Free MMZ mem finally: <mem>`.
-With `osmem=32MB` the output give `Free MMZ mem finally: 9984KB`.
-This meens that we can increase osmem until 9MB without affecting MMZ.
+With `osmem=32MB` and default `majestic` parameters, the output give `Free MMZ mem finally: 9984KB`.
+This meens that we can increase osmem until 9MB without affecting MMZ usage.

-By settings `osmem=38MB` we have a good ajusted memory parameter.
+By settings `osmem=34MB` we have a good ajusted memory parameter.

 Command to change osmem from kernel:

 ```
-fw_setenv osmem 38MB
+fw_setenv osmem 34MB
 ```